 c.
 All players must complete the online registration form PRIOR to attending trials.

 d.
-Teams will not be announced at trials but will be displayed on the netball noticeboard within 24hours of the last trial for that age group/ grade.
+Teams will not be announced at trials but will be notified via TEAMS within 24hours of the last trial for that age group/ grade.

 e.
-Once teams have been selected and listed on the noticeboard, players have 24hours to change their mind and withdraw from a team.
-This must be done via email to the Netball Convenor for the age group/ grade.
+Once teams have been selected, players have 24hours to change their mind and withdraw from a team.
+This must be done via email or TEAMS message to the Netball Convenor for the age group/ grade.
 Should a player withdraw from a team after this time period, they will be charged $100.

 Trials are a very difficult process to complete in a short time frame and teams can only be selected fairly and equitably if all intending players attend all trials.

 Obviously sometimes this isn’t possible but please understand it is tricky for selectors if players decide to attend only some trials.
 The selectors will always do their best to ensure all players are given the opportunity to be trialed fairly & equally.

 Players are reminded that if they were in a Year A team in any year, this does not give automatic entry into a Year A team the next year.
 No place is guaranteed in ANY team.
 Every player is selected on merit on the time of trials.